Music Camps - FAQs

 Q: As a first year student, when I arrive on campus, am I moving into my permanent room for the fall semester?

 A: Yes.
-You will move into your regularly assigned dorm room when you arrive to campus on August 22, 2012.
+You will move into your regularly assigned dorm room when you arrive to campus.
 You will be doing your full move in, so be sure to arrive with everything you need to get your room settled for the semester.
 And fear not, you will not be doing the move alone.
 We will assign you an upperclass music mentor to help you move in, give you a tour of the campus, visit any administrative offices you may need to visit, and even show you how to get your books for the Fall semester.

 Q: I'm not sure what time I am supposed to move in.
 Where can I find this information?

 A: Your move in time is determined by a number of factors.
 For your specific move-in time, please visit the Music Camps page and click on Move-in Times.